Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Proposed Beamforming Design

 We now tackle \eqref{eq:AO_RIS} with respect to ${\bf w}$ for given $\mu$.
 To transform \eqref{eq:AO_RIS} into a more tractable form, we first normalize the RIS phase shifts vector as

 With some abuse of notation, we then rewrite the objective function in \eqref{eq:AO_RIS} as

 {We set $\tau = (LM)^{-1}$ in this problem.} Let us now introduce a $LM \times LM$ diagonal matrix as

+where the non-zero entry appears in $i$th diagonal position.
 By leveraging \eqref{eq:X_mat}, we can rewrite the power of the normalized RIS phase shifts as a quadratic form as $|w_i|^2 = \bw^{\sf H} \bX_i \bw$.
 To transform \eqref{eq:L_2} into the GPI-friendly form for ${\bf w}$, we assume $\|\bw\|=1$ { which is naturally true when the unit-modulus constraint is met.} As a result, we can reformulate the objective function in \eqref{eq:AO_RIS} as

 where

 In \eqref{eq:L_2_Rayleigh}, we need to approximate the non-smooth functions such as $\rm{max}(\cdot)$ and $\rm{min}(\cdot)$ for finding the optimality condition.
 To this end, we adopt a LogSumExp approach \cite{shen2010dual}: